Plan International: History

 Plan International was founded in 1937, during the Spanish Civil War, by British journalist John Langdon-Davies and aid worker Eric Muggeridge.
 Eric was one of five brothers, including journalist and satirist Malcolm Muggeridge.
 Plan International was founded as "Foster Parents Plan for Children in Spain".

 During World War II, the organisation became known as "Foster Parents Plan for War Children" and worked in England.
 After the war, Plan International extended aid to children in France, Belgium, Italy, the Netherlands, Germany, Greece and briefly in Poland, Czechoslovakia and China.
 Plan International gradually moved out of these countries.
 It became "Foster Parents Plan Inc.".

 In 1962, U.S. First Lady Jacqueline Kennedy was honorary chairwoman during the Plan's Silver Jubilee.

 In 1974, the global name became Plan International, as programs now spanned South America, Asia and Africa.
 In the 1980s, Belgium, Germany, Japan and the UK became donor countries.
 Plan International was recognised by the United Nations Economic and Social Council.

 In 2017, Plan International launched a new "International Global Strategy 2017–2022".
 The traditional blue logo was updated.

+In 2023, Plan International launched its 2027 organizational strategy, which focuses on improving the lives of girls.

 Funding and accountability

-According to Plan International's report, the income comes from supporters; the remainder is raised through donations and grants.
-An average of 80% of this money goes to Plan International’s work.
-The remainder is spent on initiatives and maintaining an international network of support staff.
+According to Plan International's report, the organisation's income comes from individuals, corporate donations, and grants.
+The report states that an average of 80% of these funds is spent directly on its international programs.
+The remaining funds are allocated to fundraising and administration costs.

-The organisation receives funding to implement grants from a range of multilateral institutions, such as the UK's Department for International Development (DFID), the Australian Department of Foreign Affairs and Trade (DFAT), the Swedish International Development Cooperation Agency (SIDA), the United States Agency for International Development (USAID), and other multilateral agencies.
+The organisation receives funding from a range of multilateral institutions to implement grants, such as from the UK's Department for International Development (DFID), the Australian Department of Foreign Affairs and Trade (DFAT), the Swedish International Development Cooperation Agency (SIDA), the United States Agency for International Development (USAID), and other multilateral agencies.

 Plan International adheres to several international standards and quality assurance mechanisms including the International Non-Governmental Organisations (INGO) Commitment to Accountability Charter and the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief.